-Military personnel frequently move and sometimes things get lost in the shuffle.
+Military personnel frequently move, and sometimes things get lost in the shuffle.
 For example, you may switch banks or credit unions when you PCS and forget to close out an account.
-You may have been due to receive a tax refund, security deposit, utilities deposit, or a dependent may PCS in the middle of a pay period and not receive their final paycheck.
+You may have been due to receive a tax refund, security deposit, utility deposit, or a dependent may PCS in the middle of a pay period and not receive their final paycheck.
 If it’s only a few hours, they may not even notice they didn’t receive it.
 But that money doesn’t just disappear – it gets turned into the state where it awaits to be claimed.

 How to Find Unclaimed Property and Money

 Sometimes referred to as abandoned property, unclaimed property is considered as any assets held in financial institutions that have no activity or contact with the rightful owner for one year or longer.

 The following list is an example of common property that makes up the bulk of the assets currently being held by state treasurers and other agencies.

 Are you entitled to some of this wealth?

 Anyone can find out if they are the rightful owners of unclaimed property by doing a little research.
 Since companies are required to send unclaimed property to the last known state of residency listed for the owner, your search can begin in the state where you currently live and other states where you have resided throughout your lifetime.